The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 “The printouts of photographs clearly proves that the prosecutrix was absolutely in a good mood, happy, normal and smiling.. she did not look distressed or traumatised in any manner whatsoever though this was immediately a few minutes after she claims to have been sexually assaulted by the accused putting her in a state of panic and trauma.”

 Another aspect of the judgement was the fact that though the judge glosses over several pieces of evidence, especially WhatsApp messages, in line with the law that the survivor’s past is irrelevant in determining consent in a sexual assault, the judgement is filled with extracts that point to her past under the guise of establishing the authenticity of her statements.
-This stands out in the testimony of one of the defence witnesses, claimed to be the first person she met after the assault.
+This stands out in the reproduction of the testimony of one of the defence witnesses, claimed to be the first person she met after the assault.

 Of note is the fact that this witness had voluntarily written to the police to testify after a few months and his version was in line with the accused’s claim.
 The statement tries to paint the survivor as promiscuous.

 One of the most glaring aspects of the judgement is how it revealed the identity of the survivor casually in the garb of analysing evidence.
-The judge has not shown any sensitivity to the fact that a judgement should not reveal any details that could identify the victim.
+The judge has not shown any sensitivity to the fact that a judgement should not reveal any details that could identify the victim, which when done is normally a criminal offence.
 In one section, documents bearing the survivor’s name are repeatedly cited, as also her email address.
 On Thursday, the Bombay High Court ordered these sections to be redacted.

 Differing standards